microsoftgraph/python-sample-auth/README.md

 ## Contributing

-This sample is open source, released under the [MIT License](https://github.com/microsoftgraph/python-sample-auth/blob/master/LICENSE).
+These samples are open source, released under the [MIT License](https://github.com/microsoftgraph/python-sample-auth/blob/master/LICENSE).
 [Issues](https://github.com/microsoftgraph/python-sample-auth/issues) (including feature requests and/or questions about this sample) and [pull requests](https://github.com/microsoftgraph/python-sample-auth/pulls) are welcome.
 If there's another Python sample you'd like to see for Microsoft Graph, we're interested in that feedback as well &mdash; please log an issue and let us know!

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.